AniketGaikwad7/HR_Analytics_Dashboard/README.md

 # HR_Analytics_Dashboard
-Analyze employee attrition by various factors, such as age, salary, and satisfaction, to help HR teams understand attrition trends.
+Analyze employes attrition by various factors, such as age, salary, and satisfaction, to help HR teams understand attrition trends.